alexf91/Booky/README.md

 A simple bookmark manager for the command line.

 There are several more powerful alternatives, but it's not always possible to install them.
-Booky is contained in a single Python file and only depends on the Python standard library.
+Booky only depends on the Python standard library.

 ## Setup